2 more New Yorkers, including retired FDNY firefighter, facing charges in Capitol riot

 ALSO READ | NYC men charged in Capitol riot appear in court, man arrested in New Jersey

+"He shouldn't have been there, because you're really not supposed to be inside of a restricted place," Cigna said.
+"But if he went in there, he just went in there and did nothing, I don't see why this had to happen.
+You could come and investigate...and ask people before coming in like storm troopers in the middle of the night to arrest someone on a federal holiday.
+That's just not right."

-He also posted on his Instagram account a photograph of himself that authorities say was taken inside the capitol and captioned, "Outside Pelosi's office."
+Moncada also posted on his Instagram account a photograph of himself that authorities say was taken inside the Capitol and captioned, "Outside Pelosi's office."

 He is also alleged to have interacted with commenters on his social media accounts in which he incriminated himself as being part of those who stormed the Capitol.